nuxt/website-v2/content/en/guides/directory-structure/plugins.md

   </code-block>
 </code-group>

-You can configure for example the axios interceptors to react on possible errors from our API calls across the application.
+You can configure for example the axios interceptors to react on possible errors from your API calls across the application.
 In this example we redirect the user to a custom error page called sorry when we get a 500 status error from our API.

 ```js{}[plugins/axios.js]
 export default function ({ $axios, redirect }) {